luhtonen/redux-voting/README.md

 # Full-Stack Redux application
-Project based on article "A Comprehensive Guide to Test-First Development with Redux, React, and Immutable"
+Application based on article [A Comprehensive Guide to Test-First Development with Redux, React, and Immutable](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html).
+Consists of 2 separate projects: voting-server and voting-client.